 Background: The Australian Federal Police (AFP), through the International Deployment Group (IDG) implements police development programs throughout Asia and the Pacific.
 To provide the basis for monitoring the success of these programs, the IDG has an established performance management system, which includes Organisational Performance Assessments, Community Perception Surveys and Training Needs Analysis.
 However, these tools do not provide an understanding or insight into what the IDG’s counterpart police officers know, how they feel about a situation, and how they respond.

-In March 2015, Sustineo was contracted by the AFP International Deployment Group (IDG) to design, test, validate and conduct a pilot Knowledge, Attitudes and Practices (KAP) Survey to address the gap in AFP knowledge about what the IDG’s counterpart police officers know, how they feel about a situation and how they respond.
-The specific purpose of the project was to determine whether a KAP survey method is adaptable to the policing context, and if so, develop an instrument for implementing a KAP survey for use by the IDG.
+Sustineo was contracted to design, test, validate and conduct a pilot Knowledge, Attitudes and Practices (KAP) Survey to address this gap and assess the efficacy of such a method for application in the policing context.
+The purpose of the project was to determine whether a KAP survey method is adaptable to the policing context, and if so, develop an instrument for implementing a KAP survey for use by the IDG.